kaochenlong/eddie-vim/README.md

 Primary Vim relative settings are in `plugin/settings/Vimrc.vim` file, and isolate other plugins' settings in `plugin/settings` directory.

+I've DISABLED THE ARROW KEYS to force myself to practice `hjkl` movement, feel free to remove the settings if you like.
+Or you can use the easy version `easy-vimrc`.

 ## Usage

 ### Install: